 Please note: all book links lead to more information on Amazon.co.uk

-This test paper pack includes two full sets of Key Stage 2 SATs-style Maths test papers to enable children to practise for National Curriculum SATs assessments.
-These tests develop children’s exam skills of time management and performing in exam conditions and provide invaluable insight into the approach to testing that children will face when taking their SATs at the end of Year 6.
+This pack includes four full sets of Key Stage 2 SATs-style English and Maths test papers to enable children to practise for National Curriculum SATs assessments.
+These tests develop children’s exam skills of time management and performing in exam conditions.